-Introduction

-Palo Alto University ("PAU" or "the University") is an accredited institution of higher education that is dedicated to education with an emphasis in the behavioral and social sciences; to promoting future innovators and leaders for the benefit of society; to generating knowledge through research and scholarship of the highest level; and to providing services to the community informed by science and scholarship.

-The University is committed to providing access for qualified students to all academic programs.

-The policies contained in this Student Disability Services Handbook serve as the guidelines under which the University's Office of Accessible Education delivers services and reasonable accommodations to students with self-identified disabilities and to the extent required by law.
-This policy applies to all eligible students who seek access to facilities, student programs, activities and services.
+The policies contained in this Student Disabilities Services Handbook serve as the guidelines under which the University's Office of Accessible Education delivers services and reasonable accommodations to students with disabilities to the extent required by law.
+This policy applies to all eligible students who seek access to facilities, student programs, activities, and services.
 Students with disabilities who are interested in attending PAU must complete the regular admission process prior to admission and enrollment at PAU.
-To be eligible to continue at PAU, all students must meet the qualifications and requirements expected generally of its students, and must be able to perform the requirements of the individual major or program in which they are enrolled.

-Commitment to Diversity and Non-Discrimination

-PAU is committed to providing qualified students an equal opportunity to participate in the University's educational opportunities.

-PAU does not discriminate in its educational programs or services on the basis of race, color, religion, religious creed, ancestry, national origin, age (except for minors), sex, marital status, citizenship status, military service status, sexual orientation, medical condition (cancer-related or genetic-related), disability, gender identity, and any other status protected by law.
+Applicants for admission with disabilities who seek disability accommodations to complete the process should contact the Office of Accessible Education.
+To be eligible to continue at PAU, students with disabilities (like all students) must meet the qualifications and requirements expected generally and must be able to perform the essential elements of the program in which they are enrolled, either with or without reasonable accommodations.
+Commitment to Diversity and Non-Discrimination PAU does not discriminate in its educational programs or services on the basis of race, color, religion, religious creed, ancestry, national origin, age (except for minors), sex, marital status, citizenship status, military service status, sexual orientation, medical condition (cancer-related or genetic-related), disability, gender identity, and any other status protected by law.
 PAU complies with Section 504 of the Rehabilitation Act of 1973 and with the Americans with Disabilities Act of 1990 (ADA).
 The University provides reasonable accommodations to qualified individuals with disabilities to the extent required by law.

-PAU's Office of Accessible Education

-PAU's Office of Accessible Education ("OAE") is the office at the University where students who self-identify themselves as having permanent or temporary disability status may direct inquiries for disability services and accommodations.
+PAU's Office of Accessible Education PAU's Office of Accessible Education ("OAE") is the office at the University where students who self-identify themselves as having any disability may direct inquiries for disability services and accommodations.
 OAE functions to determine eligibility for student disability services and reasonable accommodations that will provide students with the opportunity for full access and participation in the academic environment.
 For more information, contact:

-Sharyn E. Moore, Accessibility Specialist 1172 Castro Street Mountain View, CA 94040 Room 112 oae@paloaltou.edu (650) 433-3818

-Persons with questions regarding accessible educational services should contact the Office of Accessible Education by emailing oae@paloaltou.edu.

-Intake and Registration

-Students with self-identified disabilities who wish to request academic adjustments, auxiliary aids, or other types of accommodations, must complete the intake and registration process which includes: completing a registration form (either online or in person) and presenting appropriate, current documentation to support the student's status as a qualified individual with a disability and the need(s) for accommodation.

-During the intake and registration process, students may be asked to participate in a student meeting with the OAE staff (either in person or by Zoom) to enable the OAE staff to make an individual assessment for services based upon the student's expressed needs, the documentation presented, and the requirements under the law.
-This is an interactive process between the student and PAU.
+Sharyn E. Moore, Accessibility Specialist Palo Alto University 1791 Arastradero Rd., Building 3 (Rm 308) Palo Alto, CA 94304 oae@paloaltou.edu (650) 433-3818 Persons with questions regarding accessible educational services should contact the Office of Accessible Education by emailing oae@paloaltou.edu.
+Intake and Registration Students with disabilities who wish to request academic adjustments, auxiliary aids, or other types of accommodations, must complete the intake and registration process which includes: completing a registration form (either online or in person) and presenting appropriate, current documentation to support the student's status as a qualified individual with a disability and the need(s) for accommodation.
+During the intake and registration process, students will be asked to participate in a student meeting with the OAE staff (either in person or by Zoom) to enable the OAE staff to make an individual assessment for services based upon the student's expressed needs, the documentation presented, and the requirements under the law.
+This is an interactive process, between the student and PAU, that begins with the first point of contact between the student and the OAE.
 The OAE staff makes the final determination on eligibility for services and any reasonable accommodations that PAU may offer to the student.

-Recap: To Register with the Office of Accessible Education:
+Recap: To Register with the Office of Accessible Education: 1.
+For current students: